 I’d love to give a drug called obecalp to my patients as it would help cure so many symptoms.
 But obecalp is not a real drug or is it?
 You see, obecalp is placebo spelled backwards.

-Now placebos are not a trick that is performed by a magician but actually is a real effect.
+Now placebos are not a trick that is performed by a magician or even a physician, actually placebos represent a real effect.
+Honest!

 Acupuncture can be done at the wrong spots and yet still be effective.
 Perhaps there is a strong placebo effect at work.
 I always wondered how coronary artery bypass could be done with acupuncture in China.

-So the placebo effect is a real effect as demonstrated by blood flow changes in the brain on MRI and chemicals released by the brain such as dopamine and endorphins.
+So the placebo effect is the real deal and this can be demonstrated by blood flow changes in the brain on MRI.
+Essentially, a placebo can create chemicals in the brain that create the desired effect and it can be measured objectively.

-So here is a summary with additional data:
+So here is a concise summary about placebos with additional data:

 —Placebos clearly work.